awsdocs/amazon-opensearch-service-developer-guide/doc_source/cold-storage.md

 1. Choose **Create**\.

-1. After you create the role, [map it](fgac.md#fgac-mapping) to any user or backend role that manages cold indices\.
+1. After you create the role, [map it](fgac.md#fgac-mapping) to any user or backend role that manages cold indexes\.

 ## Cold storage requirements and performance considerations<a name="coldstorage-calc"></a>